danog/MadelineProtoDocs/docs/API_docs/constructors/updateStickerSets.md

 ---
 title: "updateStickerSets"
-description: "Installed stickersets have changed, the client should refetch them using messages.getAllStickers"
+description: "Installed stickersets have changed, the client should refetch them as described in the docs."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---